-If the individual owns property, or is part owner of property; or has money or liquid assets exceeding $2500; he might not qualify for indigence status.
+If the applicant owns property, or is part owner of property; or has money or liquid assets exceeding $2500; he might not qualify for indigence status.
 Likewise, if an individual expects to receive property valued above $2500., he will likely not qualify for indigence status.

 But, an individual may qualify for indigence status even though he owns a home, providing it is his homestead.
 And, an individual may own a vehicle and qualify for indigent status if his vehicle has a net value of $5000. or less.
 It seems that the inclusion of the phrase "net value", rather than simply "value" indicates that the $5000. value ceiling applies only to his ownership interest in the vehicle.

 So if that individual were making payments on the vehicle, and the vehicle itself were valued above $5000., but his ownership interest was less than $5000. then he still may qualify for indigence status.
 Otherwise the value of a vehicle is likely based on NADA or Bluebook values.